pengzhou1108/pengzhou1108.github.io/_pages/about.md

 * Apirl - July, 2020.
 Research Intern at Salesforce Research.

 * February, 2020.
-Our paper about high resolution boundary refinement accepted at CVPR 2020.
+Our paper about high resolution boundary refinement got accepted at CVPR 2020.

 * January, 2020.
-Our paper about generic manipulation segmentation accepted at AAAI 2020.
+Our paper about generic manipulation segmentation got accepted at AAAI 2020.